 MILLER SCHOLARSHIP IN ENVIRONMENTAL STUDIES This scholarship will award $2,500 to an Environmental Studies student for winter quarter 2021.
-The scholarship is open to all Environmental Studies majors that: 1) have a minimum GPA of 3.0; 2) have completed 90+ credits towards their degree; and 3) have submitted a valid 2020-2021 FAFSA.
+The scholarship is open to all Environmental Studies majors that: 1) have a minimum GPA of 3.0; 2) have completed 90+ credits towards their degree; and 3) have submitted a valid FAFSA for the academic year.
 The award is to support continued study in the Environmental Studies program and will give preference to those students with a demonstrated financial need and underrepresented minorities.
-The application is due November 30th.

 CEJS FELLOWSHIPS.
 Thanks to the generous donations of our CEJS supporters, we will be offering two student research fellowships for the 2021-2022 academic year: the Gary L. Chamberlain Student Research Fellowship and the Francis Student Research Fellowship.